 - Temporal artery tenderness to palpation or reduced pulsation

 - Erythrocyte sedimentation rate (ESR) greater than 50 mm/h

 - Elevated C-reactive Protein (CRP)

 Who undergoes a temporal artery biopsy?

 Patients are often referred to Eyelid & Facial Plastic Surgery Associates by their ophthalmologist or primary physician for a biopsy when they suspect temporal arteritis.
 They may start the patient on medical treatment including oral steroids if their suspicion is high.

 If you are ready to take the next step, or simply want more information about a procedure, please contact our team!
 Dr. Amato and Dr. Somogyi look forward to speaking with you soon!

 What is the procedure for temporal artery biopsy?

 The procedure takes under an hour and is typically performed under light sedation with a local anesthetic.
-Dr. Amato uses minimally invasive techniques to ensure excellent cosmetic outcome by smaller incisions or hiding the scar in the hairline or a forehead wrinkle.
+Dr. Amato and Dr. Somogyi use minimally invasive techniques to ensure excellent cosmetic outcome by smaller incisions or hiding the scar in the hairline or a forehead wrinkle.
 The biopsy is usually performed in the upper scalp, close to the hairline.
 Once the biopsy of the artery is obtained, it is sent to the pathologist for evaluation.
 The wound is closed typically with dissolving stitches and ointment, and a bandage is applied over the scar.

 After a temporal artery biopsy, patients need to rest and avoid heavy lifting or straining for a few days.
 Pain is minimal, usually relieved with ice packs and sometimes oral pain medication.
 Stitches in the forehead will dissolve, or permanent stitches or staples are usually removed 1-2 weeks after the procedure.
 The scar typically fades the year following surgery.